ShrutiSolani/DSA_Java/README.md

 5. Find first node of loop in Linked List
 6. Remove duplicate element from sorted Linked List
 7. Remove duplicates from an unsorted linked list
+8. Move last element to front of a given Linked List

 ## Graphs
 1. Create a Graph and print it